 Applicants must satisfy the general admissions requirements for the University.
-For the baccalaureate program, a high school year's course in chemistry and one in biology are required and one additional year of science in the senior year is highly recommended.
-For the associate degree program, a high school course in biology is required and chemistry is highly recommended.
+Additionally, a high school year's course in chemistry and one in biology are required and one additional year of science in the senior year is highly recommended.

 Financial Aid is available in the form of scholarships, loans, prizes, and employment (see section on Financial Aid).